qnbhd/mljet/docs/source/developers-guide/index.rst

 the project.
 It is not intended to be a tutorial on how to use the library, but rather a guide to the codebase.

-The deployme project is written in Python and can build and deploy services from different ML models.
+The mljet project is written in Python and can build and deploy services from different ML models.

 The project is structured as follows:

 .. code::

-    ├── deployme
+    ├── mljet
     │   ├── contrib                -- Create full project from a template, deploy to targets │   ├── cookie                 -- Build main project file │   └── utils                  -- Utility functions